richtaur/richtaur.github.io/src/post/giant-clown.md

   </a>
 </div>

-Sometimes I like to make random marks until a vision emerges, like a mirage in the desert.
+Sometimes I like to make random marks until [a vision emerges](https://en.wikipedia.org/wiki/Pareidolia), like a mirage in the desert.

-[Pareidolia](https://en.wikipedia.org/wiki/Pareidolia) can be a useful tool.

 <div>
   <a href="/media/images/post/giant-clown/fullsize/clown_2.jpg">